 Ladders are commonly used in a variety of construction projects.
 From a small home improvement project to constructing a large office building, ladders are used in all types of projects.
 However, statistics show us that tens of thousands of people across the United States are injured each year as a result of ladder-related injuries, particularly falling off ladders.
-Workers especially suffer serious, catastrophic or even fatal injuries as a result of falling from a ladder.
+Workers especially suffer serious, catastrophic or even fatal injuries as a result of falling from a ladder at work.

 Construction workers are most affected by ladder accidents.
 Ladders, however, don't have to be dangerous.
 Safety experts are unanimous in their belief that nearly all ladder accidents can be avoided provided the proper safety measures are taken.
 If you have been injured in a ladder accident on the job, it is important that you contact an experienced Los Angeles work injury lawyer to obtain more information about your legal rights and options.